linode/docs/docs/linode/cloud-manager/what-are-the-cloud-manager-events-and-activity-feeds/index.md

 The Linode Activity Feed is similar to your Account's [Events Page](#Events-Page).
 However, this is a filtered list only relevant to the specific Linode you're observing.

-1. First, log into the Linode Cloud Manager and select **Linodes** from the sidebar menu, and click on the Linode you'd like to observe events for.
+1. To access a Linode's Activity Feed, first log into the Linode Cloud Manager and select **Linodes** from the sidebar menu, and click on the Linode you'd like to observe events for.

 1. On the Summary page you will see a brief Activity feed.
 Additionally, you can click on the **View More Activity** link to see a list of all of your Linode's activity in more detail.
 (You can also access this page by clicking on the **Activity** tab).